 On the surface, the difference between ferrous and non-ferrous metals is blindingly simple.
 Ferrous metals contain iron, and non-ferrous metals do not.
 However, there’s much more to that distinction than a simple black and white definition.
 Some non-ferrous metals do contain iron, but only in trace amounts.
 If iron is the first, second, or third main component, the metal is usually categorized as ferrous.
 Any other amounts usually lead to the metal being categorized as non-ferrous.
 However, it goes beyond that.
 The different compositions and uses of ferrous and non-ferrous metals are vast.
 Let’s examine some of the main qualities apparent in ferrous and non-ferrous metals.

 Iron and many types of steel are all common examples of ferrous metals.
 These ferrous metals are well-known and popular because of how long they last.
 As you can imagine, thanks to the durability of these composites, ferrous metals are often used in construction, pipelines, and even the creation of tools.
 Cast iron skillets are a great example of the durability of ferrous metals.

-But, just because they’re sturdy doesn’t mean ferrous metals aren’t also extremely malleable, which means the metal can be shaped without cracking or breaking.
+Just because they’re sturdy doesn’t mean ferrous metals aren’t also extremely malleable, which means the metal can be shaped without cracking or breaking.
 Steel, for example, is just blended iron and carbon.
 However, by changing the amount of either ingredient or adding in a few other materials, steel can be transformed to become anything from the thick steel beams used in skyscrapers to shiny stainless steel.

 Examples of ferrous metals include:

 Non-ferrous metals have a limitless variety of uses.
 Copper and aluminum, examples of non-ferrous metals, are used for their ability to conduct heat and electricity.
 Several non-ferrous metals make up the core components of most smartphones.
 Of course, metals like gold and silver have been used decoratively for thousands of years.
-Non-ferrous metals are fundamentally resistant to both corrosion and magnetism making them obvious choices for many applications across many different industries.
+Non-ferrous metals are fundamentally resistant to both corrosion and magnetism, making them obvious choices for many applications across many different industries.

 Examples of non-ferrous metals include:

 When it comes right down to it, the major difference between ferrous and non-ferrous metals is cost and availability.
 This is what affects how and when they’re used in producing everything from jewelry to automobile engines.
-Ferrous metals have the advantage here because the basic ingredients of ferrous metals — minerals like carbon and iron — are plentiful, easily obtainable and often cheap.
+Ferrous metals have the advantage here because the basic ingredients of ferrous metals — minerals like carbon and iron — are plentiful, easily obtainable, and often less expensive.

-Meanwhile, non-ferrous metals like gold and silver are exceptionally rare.
-That, combined with their relatively wide range of uses, tend to make non-ferrous metals more expensive.
+On the other hand, non-ferrous metals like gold and silver are exceptionally rare.
+That, combined with their relatively wide range of uses, tends to make non-ferrous metals more expensive.
 That’s why they’re often referred to as “precious metals.”

-If you work with non-ferrous metals, let us help you improve your non-ferrous extraction process, check out the latest application of vibratory processing equipment on the market: the VIBRA-DRUM® Double Barrel Grinding Drum.
+If you work with non-ferrous metals, let us help you improve your non-ferrous extraction process!
+Check out the latest application of vibratory processing equipment on the market: the VIBRA-DRUM® Double Barrel Grinding Drum.
 This revolutionary grinding drum takes up less space, works faster, and uses less energy than traditional options.

-With General Kinematics equipment, you can rest assured that our vibrating grinding drum is built for longevity and durability.
+As with all General Kinematics equipment, you can rest assured that our vibrating grinding drum is built for longevity and durability.
 We understand that when you need processing equipment, you need a solution you can rely on.
 Looking for something else?
 General Kinematics offers a wide range of high-quality equipment designed to make your processes more efficient.
 Contact us today to learn more!